e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `input_types(c)` (stringified) for a leaf; the input/output entries of `exports(c)` for an assembly.
 Declaration order is preserved: deterministic printouts, stable diagnostics.
-- The wiring resolver builds on `resolve` by splitting a terminal path's final segment — unambiguous because face names may contain dots but never slashes (§13.6) — and resolving the prefix as a component path.
+- `resolve_terminal(asm, path) → (component, name)` — splits a terminal
+  path's final segment (unambiguous: face names may contain dots, never slashes, §13.6) and resolves the prefix through `resolve`.
+First-class because five clients share it — wiring resolution, condition addressing (§16.3), device-binding validation (§12.2), surface resolution (§16.10), snapshot inspection — one splitter, one did-you-mean site.

 ### 15.4 Runtime failures: one catch site, an execution cursor